laro/Cilia/README.md

 - exceptions, const correctness,
 - compile-time computation, coroutines, static reflection.

-Furthermore it is a collection of – in my opinion – quite obvious ideas (mostly taken from other programming languages, of course).
+Furthermore it is a collection of – in my opinion – quite obvious ideas.
+And mostly taken from other programming languages, of course.

 Currently it is more of a wish list, a "thought experiment".
 But a transpiler seems to be feasible (like Herb Sutter is doing it with Cpp2).